 With the help of technology, smart ports provide a comprehensive overview of activities and events.
 This enables actors to be in control and monitor operations more effectively, ultimately reducing the risk of human errors.
 Moreover, predictive capabilities also play an important role in monitoring and maintaining flexibility in management.
 Smart ports need this to be able to adapt and ensure smooth planning.

-A smart port also serves as a real-time shared point of truth for port authorities and stakeholders alike.
+A smart port also serves as a real-time shared point of truth for maritime stakeholders.
 The ability to stay on top of ongoing events is something that operators find very valuable, especially when there are disruptions.
 The supply chain is moving faster while demands are also increasing, adding more risk and complexity to maritime operations.
 Getting important updates accurately and in real-time is how operators remain in control and be proactive.

 In reality, while there have been more initiatives to technologically enhance seaports in recent years, there is still a long way to go before true smart ports become widespread.
-Data-driven solutions, Internet of Things (IoT), and automation have been applied to a select number of ports, but there are few ports that fully capitalize on the potential of digitally enabled insights.
+Data-driven solutions, Internet of Things (IoT), and automation have been applied to a select number of ports around the world, but there are few ports that fully capitalize on the potential of digitally enabled insights.

 How smart a port can be is also about how much the port environments are linked together.
 The goal of a smart port is to create a seamless ecosystem that connects all infrastructures, as well as coordinate stakeholders and authorities.
-The purpose of this goal is to increase resiliency and ensure a sustainable development for the industry as a whole.
+The purpose of using smart port technology toward this goal is to increase resiliency and ensure a sustainable development for the industry as a whole.

 The first step toward a smart port is digitization, but to be a true smart port, the port needs to be connected to the wider system.
 How connected a port is depends on its capabilities, with the most advanced smart ports being able to integrate with not only the terminals but also the city, and ultimately the international supply chain.